Fee Structure & Costs

 Hourly Fee Cases or Set Rate Project Fees

 Most of our business cases are handled on an hourly fee basis or a set-rate (fixed fee) per project basis.
 We do accept major credit cards including Amex, VISA, Mastercard and Discover.
 In some limited instances, we will process business cases on a contingency fee basis.
 Examples of these types of cases are business breach of contract, intellectual property cases, wrongful termination cases, sex discrimination or other employment discrimination cases.

 Transparency In How We Operate

 Whatever the fee arrangement, we will formalize it in writing prior to beginning our work on the case.
-As the case progresses, we provide the client with regular itemized billing statements, if working on an hourly fee basis.
+As the case progresses, we provide the client with regular updates of our progress and itemized billing statements, if working on an hourly fee basis.
 In most cases with the exception of contingency fee matters, we require retainer fees to be paid, which we hold in our trust account, pending completion of the work.
 We are sensitive to the high cost of legal services and have organized our firm to be streamlined, efficient and price-competitive.
 We strive to achieve superior results without “overlawyering and overspending” on legal matters.
 We appreciate the confidence that our clients place in us when they entrust their legal work to our firm.
 As a result, we work hard to keep the overall economics of the case in good perspective and to deliver the best possible result.